flipt-io/flipt-client-sdks/CONTRIBUTING.md

 Let us know how we can help!

 - Use a **clear and descriptive title** for the issue to identify the problem.
-- Describe the **exact steps** which reproduce the problem in as many details as possible.
+- Describe the **exact steps** to reproduce the problem in as many details as possible.
 - Include the language client you are using and the version.
 - Include any **stack traces** with your error
 - List versions you are using: Flipt, OS, etc.